 How High-Performing L&D Teams Make Off the Shelf Elearning Work

-High performing L&D teams are deliberate in how they use off the shelf elearning.
+High-performing L&D teams are deliberate in how they use off the shelf elearning.

 They curate aggressively, focusing on less content and better outcomes rather than pushing everything to everyone.
 They select short, specific modules and align them to real moments of need rather than deploying content simply because it exists.

-They use data thoughtfully, reviewing usage patterns, completion, drop off points, and repeat visits, and removing content that does not work.
+They use data thoughtfully, reviewing usage patterns, completion, drop-off points, and repeat visits, and removing content that does not work.
 They treat the library as a living system rather than a static collection of assets.

-Scott Hewitt asks: If delivery is everything, are you spending enough time on how learning shows up in the flow of work rather than what format it takes?
+If delivery is everything, are you spending enough time on how learning shows up in the flow of work rather than what format it takes?

 Most importantly, they treat off the shelf elearning as a foundation, not a finish line.
 The real value comes when it is combined with facilitation, discussion, coaching, and context that connects learning back to work.